infracost/docs/docs/infracost_cloud/get_started.md

 ### 6. See cost estimate in Infracost Cloud

 Go to [**Infracost Cloud**](https://dashboard.infracost.io) > **your organization** > **Dashboard** to see your pull request on the chart and cost breakdowns by repo, pull request and user.
-Clicking on the chart dots shows the corresponding estimate so you can investigate deeper or talk to the people working on the change.
+Clicking on a chart dot shows the corresponding estimate so you can investigate deeper or talk to the people working on the change.

 If you run into any issues, please join our [community Slack channel](https://www.infracost.io/community-chat), we'll help you very quickly 😄